Menu

 TTPS Categories in Depth

 Category A targets high-income individuals earning HK$2.5 million (approximately US$320,000) or more in the year preceding the application.
-This is the most relevant category for established entrepreneurs and business owners with a track record of success.
+This category is the most direct route for established business owners and senior professionals with a strong income track record.

 Who qualifies under Category A: